Zion to the Grand Canyon: The Ultimate Road Trip

 76 Miles

 After a relaxing night of culture, it’s time to get dirty!
-Depending on your tolerance for thrill-seeking, your morning can be spent riding ATVs and OHVs across the red dunes of Sand Hollow State Park, or floating across Quail Creek Reservoir on rented stand-up paddle boards.
+Depending on your thrill-seekingtolerance, a morning can be spent riding ATVs and OHVs across the red dunes of Sand Hollow State Park, or floating across Quail Creek Reservoir on rented stand-up paddle boards.

-No matter your choice of morning activity, save plenty of time to explore the Red Cliffs Recreation Area for the remainder of the day.
-Again, you have a choice between the red-rock rimmed Upland area, and the fragile desert ecosystem of the Lowland zone.
-Visitors interested in ecotourism can carefully explore the Lowland area with a guide to learn about the sensitive species and microbiomes that hold this transition zone together.
-Those with kids in tow are welcome to comfortably explore the City Creek area (or the red rock playground of Pioneer Park) just north of St. George.
+No matter your choice of morning activity, make time to explore the Red Cliffs Desert Reserve for the rest of the day.
+Choose between the red-rock rimmed Upland area and the fragile desert ecosystem of the Lowland zone.
+Visitors interested in ecotourism enjoy a guided tour of the Lowland area to learn about the sensitive species and microbiomes that hold this transition zone together.
+Kids love to explore the City Creek area or the red-rock playground at Pioneer Park) just north of St. George.

 Where to Stay